gpc/grails-hibernate-filter/README.md

 # Description
-This is a fork of the original [Grails Hibernate Filter Plugin](http://grails.org/plugin/hibernate-filter) created from fork [fingo/grails-hibernate-plugin](https://github.com/fingo/grails-hibernate-filter) to make it work with Grails 3.2.3 and above, Hibernate 5, and GORM 6.
+This is a fork of the original [Grails Hibernate Filter Plugin](http://grails.org/plugin/hibernate-filter) created from fork [fingo/grails-hibernate-plugin](https://github.com/fingo/grails-hibernate-filter) to make it work with Grails 3.2.3 > *, Hibernate 5, and GORM 6.

 This repo contains two projects: